You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-All right, news roundup information overload hours, Sean Hannity's show.
+All right, news roundup, information overload hours, Sean Hannity's show.

 I mean, oh, we went on all these trips and actually meet world leaders in person and get spied on the way we did, but that's a different story for a different day.

-Every indication, even our own intelligence community, is recognizing it looks like he's getting prepared to invade.
+Every indication, even our own intelligence community is recognizing it looks like he's getting prepared to invade.

 Now we know what China's been doing.

-They've been flying their fighter jets over Taiwan airspace, and they keep talking about reunification, and none of them seem particularly concerned at all with anything that Joe Biden has to say about any topic.
+And none of them seem particularly concerned at all with anything that Joe Biden has to say about any topic.

-None none whatsoever.
+None whatsoever.

 The Biden administration apparently is exploring options for a potential evacuation of U.S. citizens in Ukraine if Russia were to invade the country.